perezpaya/advent-of-code/README.md

-# Advent of Code 2019
+# Advent of Code

-Project is structured by days, being the folder 'n/' the one that contains the solution for the problem proposed for the n-th day.
+Project is structured by year, then days, being the folder '{year}/{n}/' the one that contains the solution for the problem proposed for the n-th day.

+Each day will be compleated in whatever language I choose.